aa-tt/mfe-workspace-shadcn-tweakcn-react-storybook-vite-nx/README.md

 A modern, fully-configured React + TypeScript application showcasing **ShadCN UI** components with **TweakCN** theme customization support.
 Built with Vite for blazing-fast development.

+**Motivation for Nx+Vite**
+* **Monorepo vs Separate Repository Monorepo:** All apps and libraries live in one repository.
+Unified dependencies, tooling, and workflows.
+Nx is commonly used for management. * **Separate Repository:** Each app/library has its own repo.
+Dependencies and scripts are managed independently.
+Code sharing and updates require manual coordination.
+* **Build Tools Nx:** Monorepo build system for managing multiple React apps/libraries, advanced caching, and code generation.
+* **Webpack:** Traditional bundler for React projects, often used with Babel.
+Suitable for single projects or small codebases.
+* **Vite:** Modern, fast build tool and dev server.
+Replaces Webpack for faster development and simpler configuration in React projects.
+* **Current Setup** This project uses Nx for monorepo management and Vite for building React apps.
+For non-monorepo setups, you can use React with Babel and Webpack, but lose Nx's workflow and Vite's speed

 ## 🚀 Tech Stack

 - **[React](https://react.dev/)** - UI library